neoseele/techtalk/iptables/iptables.md

 The `iptables` firewall works by interacting with the packet filtering hooks in the Linux kernel's networking stack.
 These kernel **hooks** are known as the Netfilter framework.

-`iptables` are userspace tools used to set up, maintain, and inspect the tables of IPv4 and IPv6 packet filter rules in the Linux kernel.
+`iptables` is a userspace tool used to set up, maintain, and inspect the tables of IPv4 and IPv6 packet filter rules in the Linux kernel.

 Kernel module `ip_tables` is the one that provide this table-based system for `iptables` to define firewall rules.